OfficeDev/office-js-docs-pr/docs/develop/enable-nested-app-authentication-in-your-add-in.md

 ## Add a trusted broker through SPA redirect

 To enable NAA, your app registration must include a specific redirect URI to indicate to the Microsoft identity platform that your add-in allows itself to be brokered by supported hosts.
-The redirect URI of the application must be of type Single Page Application and conform to the following scheme.
+The redirect URI of the application must be of type **Single Page Application** and conform to the following scheme.

 `brk-multihub://your-add-in-domain`

 Trusted broker groups are dynamic by design and can be updated in the future to include additional hosts where your add-in may use NAA flows.
 Currently the brk-multihub group includes Office Word, Excel, PowerPoint, Outlook, and Teams (for when Office is activated inside).

-## Enable NAA in your MSAL config
+## Configure MSAL config to use NAA

-Configure your add-in to enable NAA by setting the **supportsNestedAppAuth** property to true in your MSAL configuration.
+Configure your add-in to use NAA by setting the `supportsNestedAppAuth` property to true in your MSAL configuration.
 This enables MSAL to use APIs on its native application host (For example, Outlook) to acquire tokens for your application.
-If you don't set this property, MSAL uses the default JavaScript-based implementation to acquire tokens for your application, which may lead to unexpected auth prompts and unsatisfiable Conditional Access policies when running inside of a WebView.
+If you don't set this property, MSAL uses the default JavaScript-based implementation to acquire tokens for your application, which may lead to unexpected auth prompts and unsatisfiable conditional access policies when running inside of a webview.

 ```JavaScript
 // Configuration for NAA.